 During the formal investigation, every reasonable effort will be made to protect the confidentiality of the respondent(s), the complainant(s), and any witnesses, as set forth in Section E.1.
 However, at this stage, the respondent will normally be entitled to know the identity of all witnesses, if any, who will be called by the investigation committee.
-Cases that depend solely upon the observations or statements of the complainant may be unable to proceed without the involvement of that individual, or the ability to review may be severely limited; other cases that can rely on documentary evidence may permit the complainant to remain uninvolved without compromising the investigation.
+Cases that depend solely upon the observations or statements of the complainant may be unable to proceed without the involvement of that individual, or the ability to review may be severely limited;

+Owner: Office of the Vice President for Research, University of Michigan Office of Research other cases that can rely on documentary evidence may permit the complainant to remain uninvolved without compromising the investigation.